-GS maintains internal procedures for the selection of Brokers, Trading Venues and other execution venues, both at the stage of on-boarding and throughout the relationship, in order to satisfy ourselves that those selections enable us to obtain best execution on a consistent basis.
-These procedures include undertaking due diligence and regular assessments of execution quality.
+GS maintained internal procedures for the selection of Brokers, Trading Venues and other execution venues, both at the stage of on-boarding and throughout the relationship, in order to satisfy ourselves that those selections enabled us to obtain best execution on a consistent basis.
+These procedures included undertaking due diligence and regular assessments of execution quality.

 In response to evolving market structure and client demand GS frequently evaluates existing and new execution venues.
-As result of the latest market structure changes GS has added a variety of new execution venues, more specifically systematic internalisers and periodic auctions.
+GS did not add any execution venues during the reporting period.
 As part of our regular evaluation of execution venues GS reviews a variety of execution performance metrics, including addressable liquidity, fill rate, mark-outs and latency.